francoisjacquet/rosariosis/INSTALL.md

 RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and a PostgreSQL database server.

-For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext`, `mbstring`, `gd`, `curl`, `xmlrpc`, `xml` & `zip` extensions).
+For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext`, `mbstring`, `gd`, `curl`, `xml` & `zip` extensions).
 Setting these up varies a lot with operating system so it is well beyond the scope of this brief install document.

 RosarioSIS was tested on:

 - Windows 10 x86 with Apache 2.4.16, Postgres 9.3.6, and PHP 5.4.45
 - Ubuntu 14.04 with Apache 2.4.18, Postgres 9.3.10, and PHP 5.5.9
-- Ubuntu 16.04 with Apache 2.4.18, Postgres 9.5, and PHP 7.3.4
+- Ubuntu 18.04 with Apache 2.4.46, Postgres 10.15, and PHP 7.4.13
-- Debian Buster with Apache 2.4.38, Postgres 11.5, and PHP 7.4.6
+- Debian Buster with Apache 2.4.38, Postgres 11.5, and PHP 8.0.0
 - CentOS 8.2 with Apache 2.4.37, Postgres 9.6.10, and PHP 7.2.24
 - Shared hosting with cPanel, nginx, Postgres 8.4, and PHP 5.6.27
 - through Mozilla Firefox and Google Chrome